Our Executive Team

 I am responsible for ensuring that the trust's governance arrangements at each level operate effectively and that we fulfil all of our statutory requirements and external accountabilities.
 I am the Company Secretary of the trust.
 I also have strategic responsibility for internal and external policy developments which affect the trust and our academies.
 I lead on admissions matters and marketing and communications, as well as contributing to school improvement strategy.

-I oversee the development and expansion of the university's two trusts, including the process of converting schools into academies.
-Finally, I lead the trusts' policy and governance team.
+I oversee the development and expansion of the trust, including the process of converting schools into academies.
+Finally, I lead the trust's policy and governance team.

 I have been involved in the work of the university's academies in various ways since 2008, supporting the development of the Hastings Academies Trust and the University of Brighton Academies Trust, and the conversion of schools to academy status.